 If not a bit cloudy and ominous by the time we left!

-Following the cable car adventure, the drive along Jalang Datai was probably my favorite, given the more secluded beaches.
-Datai beach, in particular, was completely deserted, and probably the most beautiful beach we saw:
+Following the cable car adventure, the drive along Jalan Datai was probably my favorite, given the more secluded beaches.
+Datai Beach, in particular, was completely deserted, and probably the most beautiful beach we saw: